 Sandler O'Neill acted as financial advisor to Unizan in connection with the proposed merger and participated in certain of the negotiations leading to the merger agreement.
-At the January 26, 2004 meeting at which Unizan's board considered and preliminarily approved the merger agreement subject to its planned January 27, 2004 meeting, Sandler O'Neill delivered to the board its oral opinion, subsequently confirmed in writing on January 27, 2004 when the Unizan board approved the merger agreement, that, as of such date, the exchange ratio was fair to Unizan's shareholders from a financial point of view.
+At the January 27, 2004 meeting at which Unizan's board considered and approved the merger agreement, Sandler O'Neill delivered to the board its written opinion, that, as of such date, the exchange ratio was fair to Unizan's shareholders from a financial point of view.
 Sandler O'Neill has confirmed its January 27th opinion by delivering to the board a written opinion dated the date of this proxy statement/prospectus.
 In rendering its updated opinion, Sandler O'Neill confirmed the appropriateness of its reliance on the analyses used to render its earlier opinion by reviewing the assumptions upon which their analyses were based, performing procedures to update certain of their analyses and reviewing the other factors considered in rendering its opinion.
 The full text of Sandler O'Neill's updated opinion is attached as Appendix B to this proxy statement/prospectus.
 The opinion outlines the procedures followed, assumptions made, matters considered and qualifications and limitations on the review undertaken by Sandler O'Neill in rendering its opinion.
 The description of the opinion set forth below is qualified in its entirety by reference to the opinion.
 We urge Unizan shareholders to read the entire opinion carefully in connection with their consideration of the proposed merger.